-US pastor freed from Turkey prays with Trump in Oval Office
+US pastor freed from Turkey asks God for 'supernatural wisdom' for Donald Trump in Oval Office prayer

 -

-US pastor freed from Turkey prays with Trump in Oval Office
+US pastor freed from Turkey asks God for 'supernatural wisdom' for Donald Trump in Oval Office prayer

-American pastor Andrew Brunson, recently freed after nearly two years of detention in Turkey, asked God for “supernatural wisdom” for President Donald Trump during a prayer in the Oval Office.
+American pastor Andrew Brunson, recently freed after nearly two years of detention in Turkey, asked God for “supernatural wisdom” for US President Donald Trump during a prayer in the Oval Office.

 Mr Trump welcomed Mr Brunson to the White House to celebrate his release from nearly two years of confinement, which had sparked a diplomatic row with a key ally and outcry from US evangelical groups.